| GOALS

 much reused, reclaimed and recycled material/products as

+possible.
 The interior of the house is designed to be aesthetically simple

 so that unique architectural salvage may be